ADMISSION ARRANGEMENTS FOR THE ACADEMIC YEAR 2019/2020

 Children’s position on the waiting list will be determined solely in accordance with the oversubscription criteria.
 Where places become vacant they will be allocated to children on the waiting list in accordance with the oversubscription criteria.

-All in year admission enquiries should be addressed to Mrs Sara Pratten, who is based at Stoke Community School.
 If you wish to apply for a place at High Halstow Primary School, an Application Form will need to be downloaded and completed.
-The completed form should either be sent via Royal Mail or scanned and sent electronically to email@example.com or delivered in person to Mrs Pratten at Stoke Community School.
+The completed form should either be sent via Royal Mail or scanned and sent electronically to email@example.com or delivered in person to the office at High Halstow Primary Academy.

 If there are no spaces in the year group requested and you wish your child to be placed on a waiting list, please download and complete the Waiting List Request Form.
-The completed form should either be sent via Royal Mail or scanned and sent electronically to firstname.lastname@example.org or delivered in person to Mrs Pratten at Stoke Community School.
+The completed form should either be sent via Royal Mail or scanned and sent electronically to firstname.lastname@example.org or delivered in person to the office at High Halstow Primary Academy.

 CASUAL ADMISSIONS WHEN TRANSFERRING SCHOOLS WITHOUT MOVING HOME